 - A boater that operates their craft without regard for keeping others or their property safe may be ticketed for reckless operation of their vessel.

 - Operators that fail to follow maritime laws, traffic, and other restrictions may be cited for careless operation and fined between $50 and $80.

 Also, operators violate state regulations if they do not follow Federal Navigation Rules.
 Penalties for such violations can range from fines to jail time.Fort Lauderdale Boat Accident Law Firm

 People injured in boating accidents can sustain life-altering injuries.
 Serious injuries can result in pain and suffering.
 Traumatic brain injuries can impact your memory, motor skills, and ability to process information.
 Loss of limbs, permanent disfigurement, and damage to internal organs can change the trajectory of your life.
 You may not be able to work or provide for your family.
 You may not be able to perform basic household chores without assistance.

-To best represent an accident victim’s interests in a boating accident, the Fort Lauderdale boating accident attorneys at the Wolfson Law Firm review the specifics of your case and the regulations that apply.
+To best represent an accident victim’s interests in a boating accident, the Fort Lauderdale boating accident attorneys at Wolfson & Leon review the specifics of your case and the regulations that apply.
 Our primary goal is to get the maximum monetary damages possible to help you recover from your injuries.
 Accident victims may be stuck with more than just high medical bills.
 They lose wages when they can’t work.
 They have to deal with the traumatic effects of being hurt in an accident.
 In some cases, injured victims may need outside help and continuing care.